MediaTemple Hosting

-How to use the Flash CS3 component set in a Flex Builder ActionScript project
+How to use the Flash Professional fl.* component set in a Flash Builder ActionScript project

-Flex is great, but I don't use it for every project.
-Sometimes I want to build a very light application that needs components, and the Flex framework is too big.
-Things may change in time as support for RSLs in Flex 3 becomes wide enough, but that's still in the future.
-Flash CS3 comes with a pretty decent set of components, and add-ons like the Yahoo!
+Flex is great, but I don’t use it for every project.
+Sometimes, I want to build a very light application that needs UI controls, and Flex is too big, even when using the Flex framework RSL caching.
+Flash Professional (particularly CS3 and newer) comes with a pretty decent set of components, and add-ons like the Yahoo!
 Astra Components for Flash add several more to the arsenal.
-What if I want to use those components, but I need a better development environment than Flash CS3?
-I love Flex Builder.
+What if I want to use those components, but I need a better development environment than Flash Pro?
+I love Flash Builder.
 Can I use them there?
-Yes.
+Yes, absolutely.

-The most obvious way one might expect to get the Flash CS3 components working in Flex Builder is to simply add the source folder for the components to the source path of a project in Flex Builder.
-This folder is located at the following location:
+The most obvious way one might expect to get the fl.* components working in Flash Builder is to simply add the source folder for the components to the source path of a project in Flash Builder.
+Don’t do this, though!
+It won’t work.
+For reference, that folder is located at the following location:

-Unfortunately, simply adding that folder won't work.
-In fact, do not add this folder to your source path (more on this below).
-The reason that using the straight source code doesn't work is because the Flash CS3 components have graphic skin assets that are normally located in your FLA file's library.
-If those aren't available, and you try to use only the source code in Flex Builder, you'll end up getting errors like this one:
+Unfortunately, simply adding that folder doesn’t work because the fl.* components have graphic skin assets that are normally located in your FLA file’s library.
+If those aren’t available, and you try to use only the source code in Flash Builder, you’ll end up getting errors like this one:

 TypeError: Error #2007: Parameter child must be non-null.